4min 40sec | DV | 2014 | Audio

 After my encounter with Manet’s masterpiece, I began bringing lemons into class for my students to admire and paint.
-I discovered that many students had never tasted pure lemon.
-We investigated the color, scent and heavy weight flavor of this tiny citrus.
+I discovered that many of my students had never tasted pure lemon.
+We talked about the color, the scent and heavy weight flavor of this tiny citrus.
 Their paintings surrounded the fruit in a vast white space and a solar system of floating yellow forms evolved.

 video & music written, performed, recorded and edited by Tommy Becker 2013.
 A huge THANKS! to all those who participated and inspired.